6 Ways to Join the Fashion Revolution

 - Mata Traders

-April 24th-30th is Fashion Revolution Week!
-And since we know you’re just as excited for it as we are, we put together a handy resource guide to answer your questions, highlight events taking place near our Chicago headquarters, and let you know how you can get involved wherever you are!
+April 22nd-28th is Fashion Revolution Week!
+And since we know you’re just as ready for it as we are, we put together a handy resource guide to answer your questions and let you know how to get involved wherever you are!

 What is Fashion Revolution?